8. Supporting young people in custody

 - Parkville College

-By providing in-reach, and to build and maintain meaningful relationships, return schools and settings can make a significant difference in the trajectory of a young person’s life and in the likelihood that they will make a successful transition from custody.
+By providing in-reach, and appointing a learning mentor to build and maintain meaningful relationships, return schools and settings can make a significant difference in the trajectory of a young person’s life and in the likelihood that they will make a successful transition from custody.

 Drastic differences in transition outcomes have been recorded where schools have taken simple steps to stay in touch and ensure the young person and their parents/carers feel connected.